Guidance on the safe use, handling, storage and disposal of Lithium Polymer batteries

 4.4.
 Do not discharge the battery to a level below 3V per cell under load.
 Deep discharge below 3V per cell can deteriorate battery performance.

 4.5.
 Use caution when handling lithium Polymer batteries to avoid puncturing the cells as this may cause a fire.
+Operating Temperature:

 • Discharge the battery to 3V/Cell, making sure output wires are insulated, then wrap the battery in a bag for disposal.
+5. Safe disposal of Lithium Polymer batteries

 Lithium Polymer batteries are used in a wide variety of both scientific equipment and personal electrical equipment.
 There are several types of Lithium batteries but they are all high energy power sources and all are potentially hazardous.

 For safety reasons, it’s best that Lithium Polymer cells be fully discharged before disposal.
 However, if physically damaged, it is NOT recommended to discharge Lithium Polymer cells before disposal, (see below for details).
 The batteries must also be cool before proceeding with disposal instructions.
-To dispose of Lithium Polymer cells and packs the instructions below should be followed:- 5.1.
-If any Lithium Polymer cell in the pack has been physically damaged, resulting in a swollen cell or a split or tear in a cell’s foil covering, do NOT discharge the battery.
-Go to Step 5.5.
+To dispose of Lithium Polymer cells and packs the instructions below should be followed:-

 5.2.
 Place the Lithium Polymer battery in a fireproof container or bucket of sand.